tholonia/iching_cli/book/v2/markdown/hexagram_33.md

 #### In the bustling heart of New Tokyo, amidst towering skyscrapers and flickering neon lights, lived Hayato, a shrewd strategist at a leading tech firm.
 His brilliance in designing groundbreaking strategies was unmatched, yet beneath the surface, the pressures of cutthroat competition loomed heavily over him.

 With every triumph came relentless demands from his superiors, pushing Hayato towards constant engagement in a complex web of rivalry and ambition.
-Despite his success, a dissonance stirred within him—a longing for introspection and recalibration.
+Despite his success, a dissonance stirred within him, a longing for introspection and recalibration.

 Recognizing the strain, Hayato embarked on a deliberate withdrawal from the fray, opting for solitude in a serene retreat.
 He retreated to a quiet coastal town, where the rhythmic ebb of the ocean waves mirrored the pulse of his reflections.